VisualDudio/iquicker/README.md

   * All platforms
     * Run pip install --upgrade -r requirements.txt

-      Execute the commands "celery worker -A celery_tasks" and "python server.py" in a terminal, then navigate to localhost:5000 in your preferred web browser.
+      Execute the command "python server.py" in a terminal, then navigate to localhost:5000 in your preferred web browser.

 ## Contributor Guide
 https://github.com/VisualDudio/iquicker/edit/master/CONTRIBUTING.md